janpauldahlke/hands_on_dioxus_brooker_iteration1/README.md

 - follow the installation process on dioxuslabs.com
 - in this project run `dx serve --web` to gain a local hot-reloadable webserver

+### today we learned that finnhub.io does not provide historicalStockData on the free tier, time for 🍻